M. G. Vassanji

 Moyez G. Vassanji CM (born 30 May 1950 in Kenya) is a Canadian novelist and editor, who writes under the name M. G. Vassanji.
 Vassanji's work has been translated into several languages.
 As of 2020, he has published nine novels, as well as two short-fiction collections and two nonfiction books.
-Vassanji's writings, which have received considerable critical acclaim, often focus on issues of colonial history, migration, diaspora, citizenship, gender and ethnicity.
+Vassanji's writings often focus on issues of colonial history, migration, diaspora, citizenship, gender and ethnicity.

 Early life and education

 M. G. Vassanji was born in Kenya to Indian immigrants and raised in Tanganyika (now Tanzania).
 He attended the Massachusetts Institute of Technology and the University of Pennsylvania, where he specialised in nuclear physics, before moving to Canada as a postdoctoral fellow in 1978.

 Career

 From 1980 to 1989 Vassanji was a research associate at the University of Toronto.
 During this period he developed an interest in medieval Indian literature and history, co-founded and edited a literary magazine (The Toronto South Asian Review, later renamed The Toronto Review of Contemporary Writing Abroad), and began writing fiction.
 Between 1989 and 2012, Vassanji published six novels, two collections of short stories, a memoir of his travels in India, and a biography of Mordecai Richler.